VANatHeritage/SDM-PresencePreProc/Prepping_Obs_for_SDM.md

 - After running, use the `sdm_use` column to set reaches that should not be included in the model to `0`.

 ---

-- Still to do:
-  - converts polygons to point for networking grouping: better options for this?
-  - implement barriers for terrestrial grouping?